ytaka/drbqs/README.md

 When a task is finished on a node, we can transfer files from a server to a client.
-To be more precise, we enqueue a file by DRbQS::FileTransfer.enqueue in methods to calculate tasks and files in the queue are automatically transferred.
+To be more precise, we enqueue a file by DRbQS::Transfer.enqueue in methods to calculate tasks and files in the queue are automatically transferred.
 Then, original files on nodes are deleted after transferring.